 Students not majoring or minoring in Health Education will enroll in 6 credit hours of HED 462.

 TENTATIVE DATES: May 29 - July 5, 2015

 With Ghana's rich history and multi-cultural environment, participating students will be offered the chance to explore various social and cultural sites such as the Elmina castle, Cape Coast castle, Kwame Nkrumah mausoleum, the slave market, the village on stilts, and various museums and art galleries.

 Students will live in shared double rooms in student hostels with internet access.
 Laundry sevice will be available at a low cost.
 Meals can be purchased at the Hostel cafeterias.

-Program Fee: $3,650 The program fee includes round trip airfare from St. Louis, MO to Accra, Ghana, visa entry fee for Ghana, housing, local transportation, health insurance, field trips and cultural experiences.
+Estimate Program Fee: $3,900 (Program fee will be finalized in fall 2014) The program fee includes round trip airfare from St. Louis, MO to Accra, Ghana, visa entry fee for Ghana, housing, local transportation, health insurance, field trips and cultural experiences.

 Meals in Ghana - students should bring $500 for food for 5 weeks in Ghana.

 Incidental expenses - students should bring $300 for personal expenses.